-Further, you will be crossing Kangla Pass which is the highest point of the trek and overlooks the soul-stirring Himalayan views.
-A trek from Ngawal to Pisang marks your trek's end and you will be driving to Besishar followed by a drive back to Kathmandu.
+Further, you will be crossing Kang La Pass, which is the trek's highest point and overlooks the soul-stirring Himalayan views.
+A trek from Ngawal to Pisang marks your trek's end, and you will be driving to Besishar, followed by a drive back to Kathmandu.
 On the next day, you will be flying back to your home with lifelong memories.

 Overnight in Kathmandu.

-Today you will meet your guide and will get a trip briefing about the route, condition of the trail and other important things regarding the trek.
+Today, you will meet your guide and get a trip briefing about the trail's route, condition of the trail, and other important things regarding the trek.
 Listen to your guide carefully and understand what to do and what not to do during the trek.
 If you have any questions and doubts about the trek, you can ask your guide.
-Moreover, check if you have missed out on any important trekking gear and if so worry not!
+Moreover, check if you have missed out on any important trekking gear and if so, worry not!
 There is a facility for renting or buying equipment in Thamel.

 Overnight in Kathmandu.